 Wearables for Site Safety

 Construction injuries and deaths make up 20% of job site injuries, which has been a problem for 50+ years.
 More than one million construction laborers get back injuries per year.
-Common wearable safety devices, such as shoes, helmets, wristbands, glasses, suits and vests, can monitor factors like heart rate and body positioning in order to reduce injuries or detect hazardous conditions.Example:Ekso Bionics created the first bionic suit specifically to reduce injuries and fatigue in construction workers, which boosts productivity.
+Common wearable safety devices, such as shoes, helmets, wristbands, glasses, suits and vests, can monitor factors like heart rate and body positioning in order to reduce injuries or detect hazardous conditions.Example:Ekso Bionics created the first bionic suit specifically to reduce construction workers’ injuries and fatigue, which boosts productivity.
 The robotic exoskeleton design is lightweight and requires no battery or electricity.
 A mounted arm leveraging technology makes it easier to lift heavy objects from chest height to overhead.
 The suit also promotes good posture to reduce muscle strain.